 At least two-thirds of respondents who requested or considered utilising regulatory data, reported a number of barriers to using these data in Cochrane reviews.
 Identified barriers were restrictions on accessing trial data, the excessive time involved when waiting for data to be released, and the resources, costs and effort required when incorporating the data in a review.

-The criteria considered to be most important in triggering decisions to seek regulatory data include where there are; , marketing authorization based on surrogate outcomes and safety or efficacy advantage over current treatments.
+The criteria considered to be most important in triggering decisions to seek regulatory data, include where there exists discrepancies between the publication and registry entry, known errors or concerns about publications, concerns of a lack of published data on harms, important outcome measures (‘endpoints’) that are unpublished, safety concerns identified in post-marketing surveillance, a high proportion of trials unpublished and/or industry funded, where marketing authorization was based on surrogate outcomes and when there are clear safety or efficacy advantages over the current treatments.
 The availability of the trial protocol and statistical analysis plan, and media attention about the drug were considered to be ‘less important’ in over 60% of respondents.
 The cost of the intervention, disease burden, population size and characteristics of the intervention (new to market, interactions with other drugs), were also considered to be important criteria amongst authors.

 Comparison with other research